ateeqdev/web3_of_the_day/README.md

 Journal of my learning progress in blockchain

+#### April 2, 2022 (Day 89): Solidity: Whitelist dApp (in progress)

+I'm building a decentralized app that can allow a certain number of users to join a whitelist based on first come first serve.

 #### April 1, 2022 (Day 88): Cryptographic Nonce

 Nonce means number only used once.